-PIN status exists only once in the UICC, and is therefore independent from the logical channels.
+The PIN status of the Universal PIN, Application PINs, and Local PIN is independent from the logical channels.
 This means that when a PIN is verified in one logical channel, it is also verified in all other channels.
 Also when a PIN is enabled in one logical channel it is enabled in all other channels.